AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 Business identifiers will typically be a national identifier (ABN, Medicare Provider, IHI), registry / exchange service identifier (ETP, eRx), or local identifier (MRN, Placer Identifier).

 [HL7 AU Australian Base Implementation Guide](http://hl7.org.au/fhir/4.0.0/index.html) publishes and maintains rules on how to exchange various business identifiers in Australia as a set of Identifier data type profiles, e.g. [AU PBS Prescriber Number](http://hl7.org.au/fhir/4.0.0/StructureDefinition-au-pbsprescribernumber.html).
-An Identifier data element **SHALL** conform to the applicable HL7 AU Identifier profile.
+An identifier data element **SHALL** conform to the applicable HL7 AU Identifier profile.

 While national and registry / exchange service identifiers will define the namespace to use when sending an identifier, a local identifier requires the organisation to define their own namespace when exchanging identifiers they manage.